Randy-001/Google-classroom/README.md

-#Usage of the platform:
+**Usage of the platform:**

 1.Sign up with you details or google account.

 2.Login with the credintials or google account.

 3.Based on your role (like teacher or student ) you will be redirected to your dashboard accordingly.

 4.Teachers can create virtual classrooms and can share the classcode with all the students.

 5.Students will be able to join the classrooms using the classcode recived through mail or from teacher.

 6.Teachers can create tests and provide the test form links to the platform.

 7.Students upon completing their test will be getting grades after the due time automatically.

 8.Teachers can even add meating links.

+**Implementational Details :**

+Database design: